What is a business association or group

 Gritty but pretty, Carlisle Street has retained its authentic creative edge with curious and cool bars, independent retailers and cosmopolitan cafes and restaurants.

-There's something for everyone on Ormond Road, Elwood with its café culture, boutique retail and convenience stores.
-As the Association name suggests, this high street provides a village experience and lifestyle.
+There's something for everyone on Ormond Road, Elwood.
+From café culture to boutique retail and convenience stores.
+It has a real village feel.

-Fitzroy Street, St Kilda is a major thoroughfare directly connecting Melbourne to the beach.
-The high street is often host to major events such as the St Kilda Festival and Melbourne Pride March.
+Fitzroy Street, St Kilda connects Melbourne to the beach.
+The high street often hosts major events such as the St Kilda Festival and Melbourne Pride March.

-Bay Street, Port Melbourne located off Beach Road, is conveniently a gateway to the Westgate Freeway, connecting the west to Port Phillip.
-Bay Street offers a mix of retail, hospitality and professional service businesses.
+Bay Street, Port Melbourne is located off Beaconsfield Parade.
+It has a mix of retail, hospitality, and professional service businesses.
+A gateway to the Westgate Freeway, it connects the west to Port Phillip.

 Prosperous Port Phillip Business Advisory Group

-A business advisory group was established by Port Phillip Council in September 2020 to help support recovery efforts for local traders hard hit by the COVID-19 pandemic.
+Its role is to help support recovery efforts for local traders hit hard by the COVID-19 pandemic.

 The Advisory Group meets monthly with Councillors also in attendance.